docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 As you run various setup commands, additional files will be generated in `/tmp/docker-mailserver`.

-Once you are done, you will want to copy them to your local machine (remember when the pod is terminated all of these files will be deleted!)
+Once you are done, copy the configuration files to your local machine (remember when the pod is terminated all of these files will be deleted!)

 ```console
 exit # To exit the bash prompt in the container